indieSoftware/DemoArchitecture/DemoApp/README.md

 ### Localized text

-Always put output text (text which the user can read) into localizable strings files.
+Always write output text (text which the user can read) into localizable strings files.
 Globally used strings go into the `Global.strings` file, all other specific use case strings go into their corresponding strings file mostly located in the scene's folder.
 Reference them via `R-swift`.

 ## App version

-The app's version number (`CFBundleShortVersionString` e.g. `2.0`) is saved in the project's build settings as a user-defined setting named `APP_VERSION`.
+The app's version number (`CFBundleShortVersionString` e.g. `1.0`) is saved in the project's build settings as a user-defined setting named `APP_VERSION`.
 This has to be updated manually when a new app version release is targeted.

-The app's build number (`CFBundleVersion` e.g. `200`) is saved in the info.plist file and the target's build settings in the `Versioning` section.
+The app's build number (`CFBundleVersion` e.g. `42`) is saved in the `info.plist` file and the target's build settings in the `Versioning` section.
 This number should automatically be increased by a CI system when releasing a new version.
 To manually increment the version run `xcrun agvtool next-version -all`.

 ### Settings